cukrzyca

 • in pregnant women, between 24 and 28 weeks

-Every healthy person over the age of 45 should have their blood sugar levels checked at least once every 3 years.
+Every healthy person over the age of 45 should have their blood sugar levels checked at least once every three years.
 Diabetics check their blood sugar levels at home using a glucometer, several times a day.

 Where does diabetes come from?